How to Run a Successful Email Marketing Campaign (Step by Step Guide)

 Step 4.
 Know Your Audience

 If you’ve been doing email marketing for a while, you’ll likely know who your audience is.
-If you’re just getting started, you’ll have to make some educated guesses so you can target your content.
-Don’t worry; you’ll start collecting subscriber information the minute you send your first campaign, so next time, you’ll have actual data to work with.
+If you’re just getting started, you’ll have to do some research so you can target your email content.

 In the meantime, gather data from Google Analytics and your social media profiles, like the Facebook Insights data shown below: